 The first decade of the twenty-first century witnessed another period of growth, during which a new director, Susan M. Taylor, was able to establish the first endowed curatorships and other positions at the Museum, with the support of benefactors that included Diane and James Burke, Preston Haskell, Class of 1960, and the Peter Jay Sharp and Andrew W. Mellon Foundations.
 In doing so, Taylor substantially advanced the Museum’s professionalism and deepened its connections to the University’s core curriculum, both in art history and in an array of related disciplines.

 Today the Museum, under the leadership of director James Steward, is one of the nation’s foremost art museums.
 The collections established under the directorships of Marquand and Mather, as well as those initiated later, have greatly exceeded those of a study collection.
-Numbering more than 97,000 objects, the collections range chronologically from ancient to contemporary art and concentrate geographically on the Mediterranean regions, Western Europe, Asia, the United States, and Latin America.
+Numbering more than 97,000 objects, the collections range chronologically from ancient to contemporary art and concentrate geographically on the Mediterranean regions, Western Europe, Asia, the United States, Latin America, and Africa.
 An outstanding collection of Greek and Roman antiquities includes ceramics, marbles, bronzes, and Roman mosaics.
 Medieval Europe is represented by sculpture, metalwork, and stained glass.
 The collection of European paintings and sculpture includes important examples from the early Renaissance through the nineteenth century, which stand alongside a collection of prints and drawings that now numbers nearly 10,000 objects.
 The collection of twentieth-century and contemporary art—with a particular collecting emphasis on undervalued artists of the late twentieth and early twenty-first century—is the focus of renewed collecting activity.
+Spanning some 2500 years of history and twenty-two countries, the African collection includes exceptional examples of sculpture in wood and metal, with a particular depth in art from Nigeria.
 The collections continue to be supplemented by exceptional long-term loans whose histories are now intertwined with that of the Museum, including extraordinary collections of Impressionist and Post-Impressionist paintings and sculpture lent by the Henry and Rose Pearlman Foundation; of modern art lent by the Sonnabend Collection; and of modern and contemporary art—including perhaps the finest collection of paintings by Jean-Michel Basquiat in the world—lent by Herbert Schorr, Graduate School Class of 1963, and his wife, Lenore.

 Gallery space is once again at a premium, and with no more than perhaps five percent of the collections ever on display at any given moment, new strategies are called for to continue to activate the collections and provide access to works of art not on view.
 The galleries are continually refreshed with new acquisitions and changing highlights from the collections, including the integration of prints, drawings, and photographs into galleries of European and American art that had until recently been dedicated exclusively to paintings and sculpture, in order to create a sense of the “period eye.”
 A multiyear collections inventory project is leading to the digitization of the collections, so that, in time, University users and others will be able to browse the entirety of the Museum’s holdings, including discovering the rich history and meanings of individual works of art in the Museum’s care.
 Planning is under way to consider how best to allow for the inevitable and perpetual growth of the Museum’s holdings, including further growth of the Museum’s already much-expanded facilities, as part of a larger strategy of bringing before the world’s eyes this dynamic set of collections whose history now encompasses more than 250 years.